 Since the OneTouch Verio Flex meets the ISO standards, this means that over 99 percent of readings are within the accuracy boundaries.
 As such this is one of the most accurate meters out there, on a par with the Accu-Clik Guide (opens in new tab).
 So what it's lacking in lights it makes up for in clarity of results, and with low blood requirements.

 The test strips are not cheap but they do only require a 0.4 microlitre sample to work.
 Also, they are covered by most insurance plans to give you a saving if you have to pay at all - but that all depends on your insurance.

 The OneTouch Verio Flex is a very capable meter that's portable yet has a large clear display and that quick-view color coded result layout.
 The Bluetooth connectivity make syncing results to the OneTouch Reveal app easy and then it's super simple to analyse trends and results or share them with others.

 The lack of backlight and onboard average may not be ideal for some and those higher strip prices could also be an issue.
+We recommend something like the Fora 6 Connect (opens in new tab), if you want these features.
 But the strips are covered by most insurance companies.
 The superb accuracy, quick results and relatively low sample size all make this a very appealing meter.